What is the art of storytelling? It can be defined as the process of communicating a story, either trough oral storytelling or in writing.

 When telling a tale for the first time, try to set up a relaxed, informal atmosphere that resembles that of a youngster’s home.
 You may do this by gathering your students in a semicircle around you; this arrangement also makes it simpler for them to hear you and see any pictures you want to use.

 Digital storytelling is also a powerful medium for engaging students in the learning process.
-Digital stories can include photos, narration, text, and music to create compelling visuals that capture the imagination of your audience and bring a story to life.
+Digital stories can include photos, narration, text, and music to create compelling visuals that capture the imagination of your audience and bring a personal story arc to life.
 By using technology to create these kinds of stories, teachers can make storytelling more interactive and engaging for their students.

 Immersive Storytelling Experiences